 The TFV benefits from the leadership and guidance of a five-member Board of Directors elected by the ASP for three-year terms.
 The five seats are distributed according to the five major world regions.
 Each member serves in an individual capacity on a pro bono basis.

 Every year the Board of Directors convenes in the Hague for its Annual Meetings.
-The lists of decisions taken by the Board are available below (pdf):
+The most recent lists of decisions taken by the Board are available below (pdf):